-Description The subjects comprise a two storey semi-detached villa.
-Accommodation ON GROUND FLOOR: Entrance porch, hallway, sitting room, kitchen, bedroom, utility room and bathroom.
-ON FIRST FLOOR: Landing, two bedrooms and shower room.
-Gross internal floor area (m2) 92 approx. Neighbourhood and location Established residential locality where surrounding properties are of mixed age and style of construction.
-Local facilities are available within reasonable distance.
-Age 63 years approx. Weather Dry and overcast following a mixed period.
-Chimney stacks None.
+Description Detached cottage.
+Accommodation ON GROUND FLOOR: Entrance porch, hallway, sitting room, three bedrooms, dining room, shower room, and kitchen.
+Gross internal floor area (m2) 108 Neighbourhood and location The subjects are situated within an established mainly residential locality in the commuter village of Houston.
+Local amenities are available within reasonable distance.
+There are some schools located within close proximity.
+There is a water course located within the local area.
+Age 105 years approx. Weather Dry following a mixed period.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Rendered brickwork.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, timber framed and clad with tiles.
-Access to the roof void area is gained via a ceiling hatch within the first floor landing.
+If this is not possible, then physical access to the roof space